PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Conclusion

 \section{Conclusion}

-In this paper, we propose PERTINENCE, an online method for DNN based tasks that analyzes input complexity and dynamically dispatches it to the most suitable model according to the desired trade-off between defined objectives.
-Firstly, PERTINENCE is useful for ML users to dynamically combine existing pre-trained models together to obtain \textit{alternative choices} -- in terms of the trade-off between accuracy and complexity -- to existing state-of-the-art models without the cumbersome task of creating new ones from scratch or going through challenging training procedures.
+In this paper, we propose PERTINENCE, an online method for DNN-based tasks that dynamically dispatches inputs to the most lightweight model capable of correctly processing them.
+Firstly, PERTINENCE is useful for ML users to dynamically combine existing pre-trained models to obtain \textit{alternative choices} -- in terms of the trade-off between accuracy and complexity -- without the cumbersome task of creating new models from scratch or undergoing challenging training procedures.
 We explored the space defined by the trade-off between accuracy and number of operations and find solutions where PERTINENCE could also dominate state-of-the-art DNN models, enabling improved accuracy with up to 36\% fewer operations thanks to the online opportunistic input dispatcher.
 In future work, we aim to explore the PERTINENCE approach applied to other machine learning tasks and different input dispatcher approaches to further improve energy efficiency and accuracy.